 In such scenarios, other developers can take on and finalize the project, if they are willing to.

-Below I’ve included a step-by-step guide when booking and paying for an off-plan property in Vietnam.
+Below I’ve included the step-by-step process that foreign buyers adhere to when booking and paying for an off-plan property in Vietnam.

 1. Get in touch with a real estate agent

-First of all, you should find a reputable agent that has experience of helping foreigners.
-The agents have contact with a number of developers and can act as a liaison between the two of you.
+First of all, you should find a reputable agent that has experience in helping foreigners.
+A good agent has experience in helping foreigners and works with several developers, acting as a liaison.